microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 When the user sends a message over a channel, the Bot Framework web service will make an HTTPS post to your Bot's web service endpoint.
 During this HTTPS method call, your Bot's code may send zero, one, or many messages back to the user on that channel.
 Each one of these messages is a separate HTTPS post back to the Bot Framework.

+## My bot is slow to respond to the first message it receives.
+How can I make it faster?

+Bots are web services and some hosting platforms (Azure and others) will automatically put the service to sleep if it does not receive traffic for a period of time.
+When the next message reaches the bot, the bot's code must be started from scratch, which is typically much slower than if the bot was already running.

+Some hosting platforms allow you to configure a service so it does not go to sleep.

+In Azure, you can enable a Web App or API App to be "always on" by navigating to your bot's Service in the [Azure Portal](https://portal.azure.com), selecting "**Application settings**," and selecting "**Always on**."
+This option is available in most service plans.

 ## How can I guarantee message delivery order?

 The Bot Framework will preserve message ordering to the extent possible, such that if you wait for the completion of the http operation to send message A before initiating another http operation to send message B, we will respect the ordering that A comes before B .
 In general, however, you cannot guarantee message delivery order, as delivery is done by the channel, and the channel may reorder messages.
 For example, you have likely seen email and text messages being delivered out of order.
 You might choose to put a time delay between your messages as a mitigation.